asztrik/PharmaJSON-LD/README.md

 **Preparations:**
 1. Download Neo4J: https://neo4j.com/download/
+2. Download the APOC plugin for Neo4J from here: https://github.com/neo4j-contrib/neo4j-apoc-procedures/releases/tag/3.5.0.3 and place the .jar file into the Neo4J installation's /plugin folder
-2. Start the database engine by running ./neo4j console from the downloaded program's /bin folder
+3. Start the database engine by running ./neo4j console from the downloaded program's /bin folder
-3. Make sure that a database connections is available as described in the **application.properties** file
+4. Make sure that a database connections is available as described in the **application.properties** file

 **Running the service**